yorevs/homesetup/README.md

 ALIAS           | Equivalent
 --------------- | ---------------
-ds-cleanup      | 'Delete all **.DS_store** files'
+cleanup-ds      | 'Delete all **.DS_store** files'
-flush           | 'Flush Directory Service cache' ls-cleanup      | 'Clean up LaunchServices to remove duplicates in the “Open With” menu' show-files      | '**Show** hidden files in Finder' **defaults required** hide-files      | '**Hide** hidden files in Finder' **defaults required** showdeskicons   | 'Show all desktop icons' hidedeskicons   | 'Hide all desktop icons' hd              | 'Canonical hex dump; some systems have this symlinked' md5sum          | 'macOS has no **md5sum**, so use **md5** as a fallback' sha1            | 'macOS has no **sha1sum**, so use **shasum** as a fallback'
+flush           | 'Flush Directory Service cache' cleanup-reg      | 'Clean up LaunchServices to remove duplicates in the “Open With” menu' show-files      | '**Show** hidden files in Finder' **defaults required** hide-files      | '**Hide** hidden files in Finder' **defaults required** show-deskicons   | 'Show all desktop icons' hide-deskicons   | 'Hide all desktop icons' hd              | 'Canonical hex dump; some systems have this symlinked' md5sum          | 'macOS has no **md5sum**, so use **md5** as a fallback' sha1            | 'macOS has no **sha1sum**, so use **shasum** as a fallback'